moosa-r/rbioapi/README.md

 adeno_pages = rba_pages(quote(rba_uniprot_taxonomy_name(name = "adenovirus",
                                    search_type = "contain",
                                    page_number = "pages:1:3")))
-# You can inspect structure of the response:
+## You can inspect the structure of the response:
 str(adeno_pages, max.level = 2)
 #> List of 3
 #>  $ page_1:List of 2